 This course can be accessed 24/7 over a 16 week period.
 Due to the requirements of the course and the challenges of learning new software and work flows, participants will need to spread their involvement evenly over much of the 16 week period.

 The December occurrence runs through the Christmas holiday period, ending mid Term One.
 Participants are able to work on the course whenever it suits them during that period.

 This course contributes to 12.0 professional development hours.

-1 hour and 30 minutes
+2 hours and 30 minutes